Please consider this tutorial a living document, which may change based upon community feedback and ongoing plugin development.

 We actually have a nice convenience method to perform all the tasks outlined in the Hard Mode section, using a single command!* Which is… :

-This pipeline will essentially perform all of the steps we outlined above and return a ready-to-use sequence and taxonomy file for any other curation steps you’d like to perform.
+This pipeline will essentially perform all of the steps we outlined above in Hard Mode and return a ready-to-use sequence and taxonomy file for any other curation steps you’d like to perform.

 Tip: If you'd like to select specific ranks for your SILVA taxonomy, simply add the